gentoo-golang-dist/zabbix-agent2-plugin-postgresql/README.md

 ## Custom queries
 It's possible to extend functionality of the plugin using user-defined queries.
-To do that you should place all your queries in a directory specified in Plugins.Postgres.CustomQueriesPath (there is no default path) as *.sql files.
+To do that you should place all your queries in a directory specified in Plugins.PostgreSQL.CustomQueriesPath (there is no default path) as *.sql files.
 For example, you have a tree:

-    /etc/zabbix/postgres/sql/
+    /etc/zabbix/postgresql/sql/
     ├── long_tx.sql
     ├── payment.sql
     └── top_proc.sql

-You should set Plugins.Postgres.CustomQueriesPath=/etc/zabbix/postgres/sql
+You should set Plugins.PostgreSQL.CustomQueriesPath=/etc/zabbix/postgresql/sql

 So, when the queries are in place, you can execute them: